FreskeP/csPortfolio/README.md

  <details><summary><strong> Cheeky Chemotaxis</strong></summary>
             <p>
             <a href="https://freskep.github.io/chemotaxis4/pJS/index.html">ClickToShootHoops<a>
+                This is the lab the got me really behind.
+I struggled a lot right away because I just didn’t know where to begin problem solving.
+Again, I sat alone so I had no one to assist me.
+I ended up doing something that isn’t the exact idea you wanted from us, but still sorta counts as chemotaxis in a way.
+I got even more behind when a little error halted all progress for a a little over a day.
+But finally solving the issue without any help was extremely satisfying.

                 </p>
                 </details>
 <details><summary><strong> Some Craziness (starfield)</strong></summary>
                 <p>
                <a href="https://freskep.github.io/starfield5/index.html">ClickToBeUnder-Impressed<a>
+                I got a late start on this one and I’m kinda indifferent with the result.
+I really like my jumbo particle bouncing around off the border of the screen and I also like the figure 8 pattern I got going but it’s overall kinda bland to look at.
+Still the coolest looking one in my portfolio.

                    </p>
                    </details>
 <details><summary><strong> Tri 1 Reflection</strong></summary>
                     <p>
-                        Reflect on all your portfolio projects: <br/> <br/>
--lightning: I was very confused as to how the lightning project worked and this is very evident because it’s my worst one.
-I didn’t understand how the class functioned.
-Plus I sat alone so I didn’t get the chance to work with others.
-I struggled with the one.

--dice: I felt this was the easiest one out of all the projects we did and I’m happy with how it turned out.
-I didn’t do anything too interesting because I needed to keep moving, but I made a fully functional table of dice with a counter for each number.

--chemotaxis:  This is the lab the got me really behind.
-I struggled a lot right away because I just didn’t know where to begin problem solving.
-Again, I sat alone so I had no one to assist me.
-I ended up doing something that isn’t the exact idea you wanted from us, but still sorta counts as chemotaxis in a way.
-I got even more behind when a little error halted all progress for a a little over a day.
-But finally solving the issue without any help was extremely satisfying.

--starfield: I got a late start on this one and I’m kinda indifferent with the result.
-I really like my jumbo particle bouncing around off the border of the screen and I also like the figure 8 pattern I got going but it’s overall kinda bland to look at.
-Still the coolest looking one in my portfolio.

 What is one or two things that are a source of pride in your programming development?
 -I’m proud that every piece of code is my own or you helped me with it.
 While my code is very complicated or sophisticated, I don’t take it from anyone sitting near me, nor do I take it off the internet.
 This makes the end product more satisfying.